-Unfortunately the executive lost many opportunities when the occasion arose to make a change.
-For instance on 12 Feb 1994, the Supreme Court of Pakistan set aside the legal structure that had been improvised for Swat and ordered that special laws were against the fundamental rights and that Malakand be governed under normal Pakistani laws.
-This was a land mark decision and had it been implemented in 1994, it is reckoned that there would not have been an insurgency in Swat today.
+Unfortunately the executive lost many opportunities to make a change.
+For instance on 12 February 1994, the Supreme Court of Pakistan set aside the legal structure that had been improvised for Swat and ordered that special laws were against the fundamental rights and that Malakand be governed under normal Pakistani laws.
+This was a land mark decision and had it been implemented in 1994, there might well not have been an insurgency in Swat today.

 However, this was not done.
-It was an open invitation to the Jihadist and others to make their own demands.
-These were not long in coming.
-Sufi Mohammad launched his demand for implementation of Shariah on May 9, 1994 at a gathering in Dir.
+It was an open invitation to the Jihadists and others to make their own demands.
+Sufi Mohammad launched his demand for implementation of Shariah on 9 May 1994 at a gathering in Dir.
 Due to the pressure from interest groups the PATA regulations continue to regulate Swat despite presence of the military.

-During this research every effort was made to find evidence where either the provincial or federal government had taken steps to implement the Supreme Court decision.
+During this research every effort was made to find evidence of where either the provincial or federal government had taken steps to implement the Supreme Court decision.
 It is sad to reflect that not even a Cabinet meeting was held to discuss the court decision.
 A decision of such a magnitude was thus totally ignored.

-While we are blind to the evils of marginalization, the strategic value of disconnectedness was well known to the master of Jihadi, Sheikh Azaam, bin Laden’s mentor and teacher.
-In his famous fatwa on Jihad, he underlines the need for Jihadist forces to remain in contact and have influence in FATA for strategic reasons!
-If special areas are beneficial to Jihadists then isn’t the converse true for the Pakistani government that it must get rid of special areas?
+While we are blind to the evils of marginalization, the strategic value of disconnectedness was well known to the master of Jihadi, Sheikh Azaam, Osama bin Laden’s mentor and teacher.
+In his famous fatwa on Jihad, he underlines the need for Jihadist forces to remain in contact and have influence in FATA for strategic reasons.
+If special areas are beneficial to Jihadists then isn’t the converse true for the Pakistani government, and it must integrate them into the normal framework of provincial government?

-As noted above it is quite ironic to note that the present government wanted to extend the Political Parties Act to FATA and to reform the Frontier Crimes Regulation.
-Both reforms are shelved!
+As noted above it is quite ironic that the present government wanted to extend the Political Parties Act to FATA and to reform the Frontier Crimes Regulation.
+Both reforms are shelved.
 Although, they didn’t concern Swat yet if these reforms had occurred, the next move would surely have been the exclusion of Malakand from the purview of Article 247.
 It is a risk free reform unless we want Jihadism to remain anchored within this region for the foreseeable future.
 If that be the case, then unfortunately this region will continue to burn in Jihadist fire.
-Its people will remain marginalized and they would suffer immensely.
+Its people will remain marginalized and they will suffer immensely.

 CHAPTER 8